astropy/astropy/README.rst

 Developing with Codespaces
 ==========================

-GitHub Codespaces is a cloud development environment that can host a browser version of Visual Studio Code.
+GitHub Codespaces is a cloud development environment using Visual Studio Code in your browser.
-This is a convenient way to quickly start developing Astropy, with our `dev container <.devcontainer/devcontainer.json>`_ configured with the required packages.
+This is a convenient way to start developing Astropy, using our `dev container <.devcontainer/devcontainer.json>`_ configured with the required packages.
 For help, see the `GitHub Codespaces docs <https://docs.github.com/en/codespaces>`_.

 |Codespaces|

-Acknowledging and citing
+Acknowledging and Citing
 ========================
-See the `acknowledgement and citation guide <https://www.astropy.org/acknowledging.html>`_ or the `CITATION file <https://github.com/astropy/astropy/blob/main/astropy/CITATION>`_.
+See the `acknowledgement and citation guide <https://www.astropy.org/acknowledging.html>`_ and the `CITATION <https://github.com/astropy/astropy/blob/main/astropy/CITATION>`_ file.

 Supporting the Project
 ======================